akottal/SpyRuntimeAllFiles/README.txt

 8.In a new terminal, enter into Desktop/spy-monitoring and run- ./run-monitoring.sh config/monitoring-storageservice.xml storageServerClient.StorageServiceClientGUIToMonitor

-9.Check for functionality after injecting fault, by given inputs as shown in the video
+9.Check for functionality after injecting fault, by giving inputs as shown in the video